fingerprintjs/fingerprintjs-pro-spa/README.md

 // It can receive mulptiple parameters but the only required one is `loadOptions`, which contains the token const fpjsClient = new FpjsClient({
   loadOptions: {
-    token: "your-fpjs-public-token" // insert your public token form the dashboard here }
+    token: "your-fpjs-public-api-key" // insert your public api key from the dashboard here }
 });
 ```